Prestressed concrete cylinder pipe

 Prestressed concrete cylinder pipe (PCCP) is a common variety of large-diameter concrete pressure pipe used for transporting water and wastewater.
 PCCP is typical manufactured according to the American Water Works Association (AWWA) standard C304.
+PCCP is a composite structure that is composed of a concrete core, high-tensile prestressed steel wires, a thin steel cylinder, and mortar coating.
+It is widely used globally in water systems infrastructure.